-TRAINING AND FURTHER EDUCATION HOURS PER EMPLOYEE 2017 - 2019 considering all of Austria, NOVOMATIC AG placed within the TOP 20 companies.
+TRAINING AND FURTHER EDUCATION HOURS PER EMPLOYEE 2017 - 2019

-This is the average number of training and further education hours that employees took advantage of
+This is the average number of training and further education hours that employees took advantage of.

 Thanks to consistent qualification measures for employees, the hours of training and further education level off at ten hours.